 Bridgehampton Inn and Restaurant Look + Cook Book

 Written by Sybille, the Restaurant’s Executive Chef Brian Szostak, and Sybille’s son and master mixologist, Kyle Fengler, the Look + Cook Book invites readers into the Loaves & Fishes family and brings to life the Hamptons experience — one of tradition, hospitality, and summertime entertaining.
 Featuring Chef Brian’s modern approach to preparing delicious simple small and large plates, beautiful photography of the Inn’s food and cocktails will capture your attention and beg you into the kitchen or bar to make each creation your own.
 Simplified recipe instructions are enhanced by a restaurant kitchen style glossary, quick link video techniques and live access to shopping.

 Kushner, Inc.: Greed.
 Ambition.
 Corruption.
 The Extraordinary Story of Jared Kushner and Ivanka Trump

 Kushner and Trump are the self-styled Prince and Princess of America.
 Their swift, gilded rise to extraordinary power in Donald Trump’s White House is unprecedented.
 In this instant New York Times best seller, investigative journalist Vicky Ward digs beneath the myth the couple has created, depicting themselves as the voices of reason in an otherwise crazy presidency, and reveals that Jared and Ivanka are not just the President’s chief enablers: they also appear disdainful of rules, of laws, and of ethics.

 Dr. Ruth K. Westheimer

-Online ticket sales are now closed.
-If you wish to purchase dinner tickets please call Sheila Rogers at 631-907-0106 or firstname.lastname@example.org.
+If you have questions about dinner tickets please call Sheila Rogers at 631-907-0106 or firstname.lastname@example.org.